Luke 4

 Comments Luke 4:37

-The Lord wants people to talk about His authority.
-All who have witnessed this power will spread the report that God has come down and knows what humans are facing in order to fight against the dark side.
+The Lord Jesus wants people to talk about His authority.
+All who witnessed this power will spread the rumor that God has come down and knows what humans are facing as they fight against the dark side.
 And all will realize they cannot fight the dark side alone by themselves.

 And He rose up from the synagogue and entered into the house of Simon.
 And Simon’s wife’s mother was held with a great fever; and they begged Him for her.